Skip to main content

 Loss of visual acuity (your ability to see detail at different distances) or loss of visual field (your ability to see in your side vision) can affect your ability to drive safely.

-For example, individuals with glaucoma may experience blind spots in their peripheral vision which can reduce their ability to see vehicles or pedestrians.
+For example, individuals with glaucoma may experience blind spots in their peripheral vision, which can reduce their ability to see vehicles or pedestrians.

-With other eye conditions, like AMD, a loss of central vision might make it harder to see vehicles, signage or hazards in front of you.
+With other eye conditions, like AMD, a loss of central vision might make it harder to see vehicles, signage, or hazards in front of you.

 What are the eyesight standards for driving in Australia?

-To be able to hold a valid private license in Australia, your visual acuity must meet the standard of 6/12 or better.
+To be able to hold a valid private driver's license in Australia, your visual acuity must meet the standard of 6/12 or better.
 Additionally, your visual field must reach at least 110 degrees horizontally within the 10 degrees above and below the horizontal midline and not have other significant blind spots (scotomas) as specified in the Austroads medical standards for licensing.

+In Australia, you are required to have an eyesight test when applying for your license.
+Visit the Austroads website to learn more.
 If you’ve been diagnosed with an eye condition or are experiencing vision loss you are required to report it to your local Licensing Authority.

 What is a conditional license?

-In some cases, you may be able to hold a conditional license if your vision can meet the standard with glasses or contact lenses.
-A conditional license allows people with a medical condition to drive in conditions that suit their capability.
-For example, if you experience night blindness, you may be eligible for a conditional license that prevents you from driving in the dark.
+A conditional license allows people with a medical or eye condition to drive in conditions that suit their capability.
+For example if you experience trouble seeing at night, you may be eligible for a conditional license that allows you to drive in daylight conditions.
+Some discretions is allowed in the application of the standards by the treating optometrist or ophthalmologist.

 What are some alternative transportation options?